-Like I said, an ellipsis is a series of three dots.
-It can come at the beginning, in the middle, or at the end of a sentence.
+As mentioned, an ellipsis is a series of three dots.
+It can come at the beginning, in the middle or at the end of a sentence.
 If it comes at the end of a sentence, you usually need to use a punctuation mark after it, especially in formal writing.

 How to use an ellipsis in a sentence